Jean Efala

-Jean Efala Komguep (born 11 August 1992) is a Cameroonian footballer who plays as a goalkeeper for Nigerian Professional Football League club Akwa United and the Cameroon national team.
+Jean Efala Komguep (born 11 August 1992) is a Cameroonian footballer who plays as a goalkeeper for Nigerian Professional Football League club Akwa United.
+He made one appearance for the Cameroon national team in 2013.
 He previously represented the Cameroon U20 national team.

-Career

-Club
+Club career

 Efala was born in Mfou.
 He began his professional playing career in 2010 to Fovu Baham.
 He was later sold to Coton Sport F.C. for whom he appeared in several matches, including in the CAF Champions League.

 In 2018, he joined Nigerian side Akwa United and played seven matches en route to the club's first league title in 2021.

 International career

 In 2011 Efala was called up to the Cameroon under-20 national team to take part in the FIFA World Cup Under-20.
 He received his first international call-up against Tanzania on 6 February 2013 and has since been called up to the senior national team several times.